mdeste/photography-portfolio/README.md

 ## Demo
 ### Responsive, Mobile-First Design
 As I usually do, I began with a mobile-first design.
 The previous iteration of my site, built only a few months after I had begun to learn front-end development, was a difficult-to-navigate experience on mobile devices.
-The new version of the site is much more user and browser-friendly experience:
+The new version of the site is a much more user and browser-friendly experience:

 ![Mobile Devices](/src/assets/readme%20gifs/mobileExample.gif)